WHAT LIES BEYOND HABIT?

 She teaches at her studio (P.A.C.E.) in

 Pasadena and at Pomona College in Claremont, California.
 Meg is also certified in Applied Kinesiology and as a teacher of Jessica Wolf's Art of Breathing, based on the work of Carl Stough.
 Meg offers workshops at conferences throughout the U.S. and abroad and guest teaches at the Alexander Training Institute of Los Angeles (ATI-LA.)

 Meg has been on the faculty of Pomona College (Claremont, CA) since

 1983.
-She is a dancer, teacher and choreographer, as well as a Somatic
+She is a dancer, teacher, choreographer and movement educator.

-work with a wide variety of students on movement awareness as it applies
+work with a wide variety of students and faculty on movement awareness

-to Athletics—both in terms of peak performance and injury prevention,
+Athletics—both in terms of peak performance and injury prevention.

 the evolution of sensory awareness and movement patterning in fetal